CexyNature/Info_TownsvilleFloods/README.md

 - Federal Government

-***Update***: As per [message](https://twitter.com/ScottMorrisonMP/status/1092913249639575553) of PM Scott Morrison the Disaster relief scheme eligibility has been changed which makes easier to people affected by the flooding to successfully request this scheme.
+As per [message](https://twitter.com/ScottMorrisonMP/status/1092913249639575553) of PM Scott Morrison the Disaster relief scheme eligibility has been changed which makes easier to people affected by the flooding to successfully request this scheme.
 [Source](https://www.townsvillebulletin.com.au/news/mixed-messages-about-disaster-relief-payments-spark-worry-among-flood-victims/news-story/10c272adf88264fbe2d58b5586fb8530)

 The Australian Government through the Department of Human Services provides help for people adversely affected by the Far and North Queensland floods (February 2019).
 Four schemes are available: